liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

 tags:
   - math
   - hyperreal
+excerpt: "When taking an infinitely small trip lasts forever"
 ---

-When taking an infinitely small trip lasts forever
-{: .page__subtitle}

 I love books.
 And I also love math.
 That's probably why I couldn't lay my hands off a book named "When Einstein Walked With Gödel: Excursions to the Edge of Thought" by Jim Holt.